+Our ability to pay dividends to common shareholders and to pay our operating expenses is dependent on cash dividends from our subsidiaries.
 AMIC Ltd.'s ability to pay dividends to AmerInst is subject to the provisions of the Bermuda insurance and companies laws and the requirement to provide the ceding companies with collateral.
 Under the Companies Act, AMIC Ltd. would be prohibited from declaring or paying a dividend if such payment would reduce the realizable value of its assets to an amount less than the aggregate value of its liabilities, issued share capital, and share premium accounts.
-In addition, AMIC Ltd. must be able to pay its liabilities as they fall due after the payment of a dividend.
-Our ability to pay dividends to common shareholders and to pay our operating expenses is dependent on cash dividends from our subsidiaries.
+In addition, AMIC Ltd. must be able to pay its liabilities as they become due in the ordinary course of business, and fund its collateral obligations to ceded companies, after the payment of a dividend.
 The payment of such dividends by AMIC Ltd. to us is also limited under Bermuda law by the Insurance Act and Related Regulations which require that AMIC Ltd. maintain minimum levels of solvency and liquidity.
-In addition, under its reinsurance agreements the Company is required to provide the ceding companies with collateral.
-As of December 31, 2019, approximately \$5.7 million was available for the declaration of dividends to shareholders.
+For the years ended December 31, 2020 and 2019 these requirements have been met as follows: